Last Update: 8/13/18 (Transmittal I-2-217)

 OHO management, through designated staff, will obtain the representative's availability for hearings, including specific dates and times the representative is available for hearings with each particular hearing office or hearing center.
 When obtaining the representative's availability, OHO staff will specify how many potential dates and times are required to coordinate the hearings schedule.

 If the representative does not provide the requested scheduling information, OHO staff will notify OHO management.
 See HALLEX I-1-1-40.

 OHO staff must take steps to avoid creating scheduling conflicts.
 To avoid scheduling conflicts, OHO staff should use methods that include:

 Utilizing Schedule Assistant in CPMS to see if representatives are already scheduled for a hearing in another office.

 C. Estimating the Time Required for the Hearing

 When an ALJ schedules several hearings in succession, the ALJ will estimate the time required for each hearing to ensure that the schedule allows sufficient time for each hearing.

 Before the time set for a hearing, an ALJ may postpone the hearing, or an ALJ may adjourn a hearing that is in progress and continue it at a later date.
-In either circumstance, the ALJ will give the claimant reasonable notice of postponement or continuance of a hearing.
+In either circumstance, the ALJ will notify the claimant following the same rules that apply to initial notices of hearing.
 See HALLEX I-2-3-35.